Celestial Forms and Stories.

 weaves from the world’s beginning to our day.”

 Since my youth, I have been fascinated by Ovid’s tales of transformation.
-At first, they were akin to fairy tales, told to me by my father as he likened the stories to so many of the raw elements of our own landscapes of the Sonoran desert.
-Later, as I read Metamorphoses for myself, I learned of the humanity Ovid portrays in his characters search for love, fortune and revenge, all intertwined with the wills of the Gods and the ineluctable elements.
+At first, they were akin to fairy tales, told to me by my family, likened to the raw elements of my own childhood landscape in the Sonoran desert.
+Later, as I read Ovid’s work for myself, I learned of the humanity Ovid portrays in his characters’ search for love, fortune and revenge, all intertwined with the wills of the Gods and the ineluctable elements.

-It was only when I encountered Italo Calvino that I learned to understand Ovid’s stories as instructive to my own work.
-In “The Uses of Literature”, Calvino details how Ovid constructs his stories with masterful technique and inventiveness.
+In his article, Calvino details how Ovid constructs his stories with masterful technique and inventiveness.
 Calvino’s examination inspired in me a sense that Ovid’s work could not only be an imaginative inspiration but also a technical one.
 What if I created musical textures that transformed as quickly as Ovid’s?
 Could my musical characters take on a physicality that could be molded, changed swiftly, or, across an entire piece?
 I began to work on a set of pieces related by these questions and themes of transformation of material and the connection between texture and character.
-Beneath it all, there was always a sense of Ovid’s exploration of spirituality, nature, and the human impulse, perhaps called fate.
+Beneath it all, there was always a sense of myth and storytelling: an exploration of spirituality, nature, the human impulse, and fate.

-Ephemera (2014) considers the smallest of creatures scattered throughout Metamorphoses but also the particularly earthy of Daphne’s transformation into a Laurel Tree. “… a heavy numbness seized her limbs, thin bark closed over her breast, her hair turned into leaves, her arms into branches, her feet so swift a moment ago stuck fast in slow-growing roots, her face was lost in the canopy.
+Ephemera (2014) considers the smallest of creatures scattered throughout Metamorphoses but also the particularly earthy nature of Daphne’s transformation into a laurel tree. “… a heavy numbness seized her limbs, thin bark closed over her breast, her hair turned into leaves, her arms into branches, her feet so swift a moment ago stuck fast in slow-growing roots, her face was lost in the canopy.
 Only her shining beauty was left.”